airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 If the connector version has a breaking change, the deadline field must be set to at least a week in the future.

+### Certified source connector must have a value filled out for maxSecondsBetweenMessages in metadata
+*Applies to the following connector types: source* *Applies to the following connector languages: java, low-code, python*

+Certified source connectors must have a value filled out for `maxSecondsBetweenMessages` in metadata.
+This value represents the maximum number of seconds we could expect between messages for API connectors.
+And it's used by platform to tune connectors heartbeat timeout.
+The value must be set in the 'data' field in connector's `metadata.yaml` file.

 ## 📦 Packaging

 ### Connectors must use Poetry for dependency management